robhasacamera/CUIExpandableButton/README.md

 ![CUIExpandableButton Style Options](Assets/customize.gif)

 There are several ways to customize CUIExpandableButton, including:
-- Adding a title and\or subtitle subtitle.
+- Adding a title and\or subtitle.
-- Hiding different header elements or the header as a whole when expanded.
+- Hiding or showing various elements of the button when expanded or collapsed.
 - Using `foregroundColor(_:)` to customize color.
 - Applying `fontWeight(_:)` to the icon and header elements. (>=iOS 16.0)